twitter-archive/torch-ipc/README.md

 IPC
 ===

-A set of [primitives](doc/index.md) that extend Torch for high performance parallel computation across thread and process boundaries.
+A set of [primitives](doc/index.md) for interprocess communication (IPC) that extend Torch for high performance parallel computation across thread and process boundaries.

 Tree